 - 4. Behavior in violation of the University of Connecticut Policy Against Discrimination, Harassment, and Related Interpersonal Violence. - 5.
 Endangering behavior, which includes, but is not limited to, conduct that threatens or jeopardizes the health or safety of any person including one's self. - 6.
 Hazing, defined as any activity without reasonable or legitimate educational value expected of someone for the purpose of initiation, admission into, affiliation with, or as a condition for continued membership in a group or organization that humiliates, degrades, or risks emotional, psychological, and/or physical harm, regardless of a person's willingness to participate. - 7.
-Misuse of alcohol and/or other drugs including but not limited to: - a.
-Illegal consumption and/or possession.
-Possession of alcohol is limited to persons 21 years of age or older.
-If an individual is under 21 years of age, that person is not permitted to consume alcohol or carry alcohol on their person on or off University property. - b.
-Strength of alcohol.
-Any alcohol that is stronger than 80 proof is not permitted on University of Connecticut property except where approved for academic purposes of the University. - c.
-Serving, distributing, and/or obtaining alcohol.
-Serving, distributing to, or obtaining alcohol for any individual who is under 21 years of age is prohibited.
-Allowing any person under the age of 21 to consume alcohol is also prohibited.
-Providing alcohol to a person who is visibly intoxicated and/or pressuring others to use alcohol is prohibited. - d.
-Public consumption.
-No alcohol is to be consumed in public areas and open containers of alcohol are not
+Although Connecticut state law permits the use of medical and recreational marijuana (over 21 years of age), the use, possession, and/or cultivation of marijuana remains a crime under federal law.
+As a recipient of federal funding, the University is required to prohibit the use and/or possession of all federally-classified controlled substances, including marijuana.
+Therefore, the possession and use of marijuana in any form, even if accompanied by a medical prescription, is prohibited on all University property and/or during any University activity.